The Films of Peter Hyams

 The Musketeer (September 5/01)

-With The Musketeer, Alexandre Dumas' novel The Three Musketeers returns to the big screen for this umpteenth adaptation.
-But aside from a few creative wrinkles, this is just the same old story - as the film follows D'Artagnan (Justin Chambers) as he finds himself caught up in a complex story of intrigue and danger.
-Directed by Peter Hyams, The Musketeer certainly looks like no other adaptation of Alexandre Dumas' classic ever has.
-Nothing is pretty in Hyams' world - bedrooms are dirty, tunnels are dank, and pubs are downright unsanitary.
-And to make all these places look even grungier, Hyams' has chosen to use natural lighting for most scenes.
-A sequence that finds the Musketeers skulking in a pitch-black tunnel has been lit only with the torches carried by the characters on screen.
-The style of this movie is almost more compelling than the content.
-When you get right down to it, though, this is just a talky drama.
-Aside from a few brilliant action sequences, The Musketeer often resembles one of those low-budget historical chamber pieces you might find on PBS.
+Based on Alexandre Dumas' novel The Three Musketeers, The Musketeer follows D'Artagnan (Justin Chambers) as he he's unwittingly drawn into a complex story of intrigue and danger.
+Directed by Peter Hyams, The Musketeer certainly looks like no other adaptation of Alexandre Dumas' classic ever has; nothing is pretty in Hyams' world - bedrooms are dirty, tunnels are dank, and pubs are downright unsanitary.
+And to make all these places look even grungier, Hyams' has chosen to use natural lighting for most scenes (eg a sequence that finds the Musketeers skulking in a pitch-black tunnel has been lit only with the torches carried by the characters).
+When you get right down to it, though, this is just a talky drama; aside from a few brilliant action sequences, The Musketeer often resembles one of those low-budget historical chamber pieces you might find on PBS.
 The acting is uniformly good - Tim Roth, cast as an evil henchman, steals every single one his scenes - with the only real weak spot acting-wise being the lead.
-As D'Artagnan, Chambers is competent - he delivers his dialogue without fail and can leap about real good - but there's no fire in his eyes.
-This is a character that watched his parents die in front of him; he should be incredibly emotional and reckless.
-But as played by Chambers, all these amazing events that are occurring around him seem to have the same effect on him as a slice of cake.
 But those action sequences - the movie is almost worth seeing just for the final duel between Chambers and Roth - are stunning.
-Much has been made of the fact that the action choreographer also worked on The Matrix.
-But there's no obvious wire kung-fu here, just some kinetic, ballet-like action scenes.
-The Musketeer is an ambitious failure.
-With its booming score by David Arnold and sweeping camera shots, it's obviously Hyams' attempt at an old-fashioned swashbuckling adventure.
+Much has been made of the fact that the action choreographer also worked on The Matrix, but there's no obvious wire kung-fu here - just some kinetic, ballet-like action scenes.
+With its booming score by David Arnold and sweeping camera shots, The Musketeer is obviously Hyams' attempt at an old-fashioned swashbuckling adventure.
 And while it mostly doesn't succeed, the few sword fights make this worth a trip to the theatre on a Tuesday.

 A Sound of Thunder